newrouge/newrouge.github.io/_posts/_2024-11-11-CrimsonFoes.md

 The Tales of the Crimson Foes, *a compilation of red team stories*.

-At long last, the stories of the wardens of the realm's security.
+At long last, the untold stories of the wardens of the realm's secrets.
 I hereby present to you: The Tales of the Crimson Foes, *a compilation of red team stories*.

 <div style="text-align: center;">
  <a href="/tags#system"><img src="{{ site.baseurl }}/icons/system.png" width="200" title="system" ></a>